Food, Other

 Let’s talk about in-flight meals!

-While booking long-haul they ask you for your meal choice and this is included in the ticket price.
-As a vegan (or anyone who truly cares about animals and the environment), we need to choose the VGML option, which in airline lingo, is the non-dairy vegetarian meal without animal products.
+While booking long-haul, the airline usually asks you for your meal choice and this is included in the ticket price.
+We choose the VGML option, which in airline lingo, is the non-dairy vegetarian meal.

-All the flights I’ve taken in the last 5 years have had a vegan option to select – this includes Finnair, Norwegian, Qatar Airways, Emirates, Turkish Airlines – and I’m lucky to say that I’ve never had any real issues (I’ve heard awful stories of people not getting anything proper to eat on a 10-hr flight).
-I still carry a few snacks with me (protein bars, crisps and nut mix), as any seasoned traveller would.
+All the flights I’ve taken in the last 5 years have had a vegan option to select – this includes Finnair, Norwegian, Qatar Airways, Emirates and Turkish Airlines.
+I’m lucky to say that I’ve never had any real issues (I’ve heard awful stories of people not getting anything proper to eat on a 10-hour flight).
+I still carry a few snacks with me (protein bars, crisps and nuts), as any seasoned traveller would.

 This was an 8 hour 20 minute flight, with one meal served at the beginning and a snack before landing.
 I got my dinner meal before everyone else (the perks of pre-selecting a ‘special’ meal, I guess).